chete-py/whatsapp_group_chatanalysis/README.md

 # whatsapp_group_chatanalysis
-Analysis of a football group chat where the members play weekly football every Monday at 7pm.
+Analysis of a football group chat where members play football every Monday at 7pm.